 The network has since expanded to include projects in seven counties across the state.
 The ultimate goal is to help facilitate “broader landscape-scale decisions based on results from different management techniques,” Arndt explains.

-A successful toolkit for combating invasives must consider socioeconomic wellbeing as well as ecosystem health.
+A successful toolkit for combatting invasives must consider socioeconomic wellbeing as well as ecosystem health.
 IMAGINE’s mission extends beyond environmental control of IAGs.
 Researchers are also working with stakeholders to study the socioeconomic impacts of invasives.

 The Institute seeks to “better understand the economic impact of invasive plants, at the county level and up to the state level—and the benefits of controlling these species long term,” Mealor reports.